Happy World Environment Day! And equally, Happy One Plastic Free Day!

 If you prefer, invest in a metal straw*… or if you’re like me, and you forget them in your glass at the café (twice), go without a straw completely.

 I feel like cotton buds are one of those items you only ever buy when you’ve run out.
 It makes it more difficult to buy eco-friendly ones, especially when major retailers only provide plastic ones.
-Instead, try ordering a pack of 100% organic cotton buds when you get a chance.
+Instead, try a reusable bud* or biodegradable cotton buds when you get a chance.
 They’re both compostable and biodegradable, as well as being sourced from organic cotton farmers.

 Wet wipes are the latest item to come under fire, and rightly so.
 They make up 93% of fatbergs (ew) and to be honest, we shouldn’t need more evidence as to why they need to be banned.
 Instead of using disposable wipes, why not treat yourself to a couple of bamboo face cloths?
 They’re softer, and feel great paired with MOA’s Green Balm* and warm water!